I may receive commissions from purchases made through links in this article. Full Disclosure

 The problem is that you need to make sure your cleaning products are safe for a child to put in their mouth.
 That means Lysol is out!

-If you are looking for natural ways to clean toys, check out this list!
+If you are looking for natural ways to clean toys, keep reading!

 Mix equal parts water and vinegar in a spray bottle simply spray and wipe toys.
 You do not want to soak wood toys and it is best if they are wiped dry.
 The vinegar smell will disappear once it has dried.